-GRANT CURRENCY SAME CURRENCY AS THE RECIPIENT'S SALARY Exercise Price At least equal to the closing share price of the common shares on the TSX or the NYSE (depending on the grant currency) on the grant date.
+Slock Up Julion reduces GRANT CURRENCY SAME CURRENCY AS THE RECIPIENT'S SALARY Exercise Price At least equal to the closing share price of the common shares on the TSX or the NYSE (depending on the grant currency) on the grant date.
 Term Ten years Vesting Criteria Stock options may become exercisable on the anniversary date ("conventional stock options") and/or upon meeting performance targets ("performance options") as established for each grant.
 Since 2005, grants have been of conventional stock options, which vest over four years, with 25% of stock options vesting on each anniversary.
+Grants made after January 1, 2020, vest over five years, with 20% of stock options vesting on each anniversary.
 Termination Conditions Stock options shall be cancelled upon the termination of a participant's employment for cause or if the participant voluntarily terminates employment.
 In the event that a participant's employment is terminated by the Company other than for cause, all stock options held by such participant continue to vest and shall be cancelled three months after termination of the participant's employment.
 For awards made in 2019 and after, all vested stock options at time of termination held by such participant shall be cancelled three months after termination of the participant's employment, and all unvested stock options at time of termination shall be cancelled at termination.
 In the case of retirement, stock options continue to vest and shall be cancelled three years after the retirement date.
+For awards made in 2020 and after, stock options continue to vest and shall be cancelled four years after the retirement date.
 Since January 1, 2019, in the event of a participant's death, all available stock options immediately vest and may be exercised by the estate within a period of twelve months from the date of death.
 In the event non-compete, non-solicitation, confidentiality or other conditions of the grant are breached, stock options shall be forfeited and cancelled.
-These conditions are subject to the discretion of the Committee.